ART/VCDMA Course Descriptions

 This course is a continuation of ART 310 with emphasis given to the development of individual projects.
 No prerequisites for non-art majors.
 Art majors must complete ART 102 and ART 110/111.

-ART 315 CONCEPTUAL THINKING IN DRAWING AND ILLUSTRATION 3 CREDITS
+VCDM 315 CONCEPTUAL THINKING IN DRAWING AND ILLUSTRATION 3 Credits

 ART 320 INTRODUCTION TO PAINTING 3 Credits